cleancoderscollaborative/cleancoderscollaborative.github.io/_posts/2025-01-13-single-responsibility.md

 ## High-Cohesion

-I originally came at this aspect of coding from at cohesion.
+I originally came at this aspect of coding with cohesion.
 I got that from COBOL and database record design, even before relational databases were available (look up Indexed-Sequential Access Method).